 The service improvements are outlined in the attached document highlighting a recent University of Missouri study of Amtrak delays and their causes.
 The findings show a dramatic decrease in Amtrak delays as a result of this project.
 Passenger numbers are currently increasing on the Missouri River Runner route.
-These numbers increased 10 percent from fiscal year 2008 to fiscal year 2009 and are expected to significantly increase with a reliable on-time performance, something that has been sought for many years.
-There is no commuter rail service on the line.
-There is also potential for growth on the line in passenger service as both MWRRI and a 1996 MOU between MoDOT and UP (see attached) show that at least three further slots have been preserved for this line, which could bring the Missouri River Runner service to 5 round trips a day.
+These numbers increased 10 percent from fiscal year 2008 to fiscal year 2009 and are expected to significanly increase with a reliable on-time performance, something that has been sought for many years.
+There is no commuter rail service on the line There is also potential for growth on the line in passenger service as both the MWRRI and a 1996 MOU between MoDOT and the UP (see attached) show that at least three further slots have been preserved for this line, which could bring the Missouri River Runner to five round trips per day.

 See the attached findings from the University of Missouri on specific improvements to on-time performance expected as a result of this project.
-The study demonstrates that all projects would result in a 47 percent decrease in Amtrak delays, and this bridge project specifically would result in a 17.9 percent decrease in Amtrak delays.
-The new bridge project will effectively reduce the overall travel time for passengers and increase ridership.
+The study demonstrates that all projects would result in a 47 percent decrease in Amtrak delays, and this bridge project specifically would result in a 19.3 percent decrease in Amtrak delays.
+This project will effectively reduce the overall travel time for passengers and increase ridership.
 Additional safety benefits will be realized due to fewer blocked crossings.
 The increased rail capacity will further open options for both Amtrak and freight trains.